 Hopefully they want what is best for you and your future, but coming from a parent's perspective, there needs to be tangible benefits, especially if they’re going to help you pay for it.
 Are they more concerned the cultural impact or the professional impact?

 For example, my dad is really into experiencing different cultures and learning about the world, but my mom wants to make sure it makes sense for my professional future and financially.
 Here are some talking points for each type of parent:

-Culture: Do they know how obsessively you watch Game of Thrones?
-Do they watch/read it as well?
+Culture: Do they know how obsessively you watched Game of Thrones?
+Did they watch/read it as well?
 Well, most of the filming was done in Ireland and you can visit it while interning abroad!
 Also, ABBA happens to be from Sweden, if you don’t know who they are (I’m judging you) your parents will.